-We have friends who recently moved from Spartanburg, South Carolina all the way to Seattle, Washington simply because it was something that they wanted to do.
+We have friends who recently moved to Seattle all the way from Spartanburg, South Carolina simply because it was something they wanted to do.
 Yes, they prayed about it – they were even considering a couple of other places, one being “back home” to the Tampa Bay area – but in the end, Seattle seemed like the right place to go.
 Now that they’ve been there for several months, they are planning on moving to Los Angeles for at least a year to get involved with a large inner-city ministry there called The Dream Center and then see what God has for them next.
-We have other friends who we’ve been praying with, who have decided to leave a city they’ve been pastoring in for several years, and move “back home” to help strengthen the church they were raised up in.
-When I was talking with them the other day to see what their decision was, they had told me that they hadn’t heard what we would call a “God said”, but that it seemed like the right thing to do.
+We have other friends we’ve been praying with, who have decided to leave a city they’ve been pastoring in for several years, and move “back home” to help strengthen the church they were raised up in almost thirty years ago.
+When I was talking with them the other day to see what their decision was, they had told me they hadn’t heard what we would call a “God said”, but how it seemed like the right thing to do.
 But is it?

-There are many who will read this, or who may know these couples or someone like them, and who will say that their decisions are the wrong ones – that it’s wrong to make such a move without a solid word from God.
-Some others would say that they are just not happy and are trying to find something or somewhere that will satisfy, but that they are going about it all wrong.
-For years I might have been one of them.
+There are many who will read this, or who may know these couples or someone like them, and who will say their decisions are the wrong ones – that it’s wrong to make such a move without a solid word from God.
+Some others would say they are just not happy and are trying to find something or somewhere that will satisfy, but how these friends are going about it all wrong.
+For years I might have been one of those people.
 But the funny thing about TIME is, that as it passes you by, or as it accumulates in your life, you gain this wonderful thing called perspective, which Websters defines as “the power or act of seeing into a situation”.
-I’m learning a really simple truth… wisdom really does come with experience.
+I’m learning a simple truth… wisdom really does come with experience.

 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.” – Proverbs 3:5

-In 1 Samuel 14:1-14 it tells a story of when King Saul’s son Jonathan and his armor-bearer snuck away from the safety of being with his father and the army of Israel, and took on an encampment of Philistines.
-In my opinion verse 6 is the key to the story: ”Then Jonathan said to the young man who bore his armor, ‘Come, let us go over to the garrison of these uncircumcised; it may be that the Lord will work for us.
+In 1 Samuel 14:1-14 a story is told of when King Saul’s son Jonathan and his armor-bearer snuck away from the safety of being with his father and the army of Israel, and took on an encampment of Philistines.
+In my opinion verse 6 is the key to the story: “Then Jonathan said to the young man who bore his armor, ‘Come, let us go over to the garrison of these uncircumcised; it may be that the Lord will work for us.
 For nothing restrains the Lord from saving by many or by few.’”
 Did Jonathan hear from God on this?
 No – at least it doesn’t tell us that he did.
 As a matter of fact, the priest with the elements to discern God’s will for the moment was sitting back at camp under a tree with King Saul.
-No, Jonathan said, “Hey… maybe if we try this God will give us success.
+Instead, Jonathan said, “Hey… maybe if we try this, God will give us success.
 What do you say?”
-So they climb up to where the Philistines were waiting, and they do indeed get the success Jonathan had hoped for.
+So they climbed up to where the Philistines were waiting, and they did indeed get the success Jonathan hoped for.

-I think that some people find themselves always waiting for a word from God to do something.
+I think some people find themselves always waiting for a word from God to do something.
 They’ll hang out with the right people and seemingly be in the right place… but they don’t ever really do anything.
 That’s King Saul.
 Others look at what God has done in the past, get that feeling like something needs to be done, and they just do it and hope that they are stepping in the right direction.
 That is Jonathan.
-Where did he get this?
-How did he know that God might come through?
+Where did he get the idea to do this?
+How did he know God might come through for him?
 Well, remember, his best friend was the Giant Slayer – and you remember that story don’t you?
-The Bible doesn’t say that David heard from God to do that either… he just did it.
+The Bible doesn’t say David heard from God to do that either… he just did it.
 He moved when no one else was moving, when it wasn’t the popular thing to do… and yes, he got ridiculed for it – that is, until he met with success.
-Funny how our friends and family members can do that, too, isn’t it?
+Funny how our friends and family members can sometimes act just like David’s brothers, too, isn’t it?

 “If God tells you to go after Moby Dick in a rowboat, bring tarter sauce.” – Rick Warren, Pastor/Author

-Some of you are thinking right now that I’m crazy, or that I’m saying that it doesn’t matter if we have a “God said” or not – if that’s you, you couldn’t be farther from the truth.
-I am 100% about seeking the face and heart of God for direction in your life – as a matter of fact I like to challenge every high school junior or senior to spend at least 3 days fasting and praying about their futures.
+Some of you are thinking right now that I’m crazy, or that I’m saying it doesn’t matter if we have a “God said” or not.
+If that’s you, you couldn’t be farther from the truth.
+I am 100% about seeking the face and heart of God for direction in your life – as a matter of fact I like to challenge every high school junior or senior to spend at least 3 days fasting and praying about their futures before they make any solid decisions.
 I’ve been on several extended fasts myself doing just that.
-No, what I am saying is that if you have sought God’s will for something in your life, and after an extended time you are still not “hearing” anything… maybe what God is saying to you is, “You choose.”
+No, what I am saying is, if you have sought God’s will for something in your life, and after an extended time you are still not “hearing” anything… maybe what God is saying to you is, “You choose.”
 Maybe He is allowing you to step in whatever direction you want.